d-rec/drec-origin/docs/platform-overview/platform-architecture.md

 ## High-Level Understanding

-Developers and buyers will register with D-Rec platform by using register functionality.
-Upon the successful registration, account will get developer account (Organisation Admin account) privileges.
+Developers and buyers register on the D-REC platform using the built-in registration functionality.
+Upon successful registration, a developer receives Organization Admin privileges.

-Each developer will have multiple projects in same or different locations.
+Each developer manages multiple projects across various locations.
+A project consists of multiple sites, where each site is defined by its geographic location.
+For example, if a project has two sites with the same infrastructure but different locations, it is recognized as having two distinct sites.
+Projects always maintain a current status within the platform.

-Each project will consist of multiple sites.
-Site is completely dependent on location.
-E.g. if a project is consisting of two sites with same infrastructure and different locale based, then that project is known to have two sites.
-Projects will be with CURRENT statuses only.
+Each site may include a combination of different OEMs across multiple devices.
+For instance, one site may contain 100 solar panels from Schindler OEM, while another site has 100 solar panels from GE OEM.

-Each site may have combination of different OEMs in multiple devices.
-E.g. one site may have 100 solar panels from Schindler OEM and another 100 solar panels from GE OEM.
+Once onboarded, developers log in to the D-REC platform to begin adding projects.
+After successfully creating a project, developers assign sites to it.
+Within each site, developers define OEM selections, the number and type of devices, total energy generation capacity, and other key attributes.

-Once the Developer got on-boarded in D-Rec platform, Developer will login to D-Rec platform and starts adding the projects.
-Then, Developer will add site to his project on the completion of successfully adding project.
-In each site, Developer will select OEM of devices, add number of devices, type of devices, total capacity of energy generation of the site and so on.
-High level illustration of Developer, Project and Site is as follows.
+The following diagram illustrates the relationship between Developers, Projects, and Sites in the D-REC platform.

 ### Illustration of Developer, Project and Site